jagarcell/iServiceAutoLocal/README.md

     • Vagrant 2.2.19 (Latest released version)
     • VirtualBox 6.1.32 r149290 (Qt5.6.2)

-Please refer to the following sites on how to install each one of the techonologies mentioned above:
+Please refer to the following sites on how to install each one of the tools mentioned above:

     • Vagrant: https://www.vagrantup.com/downloads.html
     • VirtualBox: https://www.virtualbox.org/wiki/Downloads

-    1. Navigate in your browser to this repository https://github.com/jagarcell/iServiceAutoLocal.
+    1. Navigate to this repository in your browser https://github.com/jagarcell/iServiceAutoLocal.
        And find the file named Assessment.rar in the repostory's root, click on it to open the download page.
     2. Download it into your local machine to any folder that you like to and once the file has been downloaded, navigate to that folder and extract the file Assessment.rar using the 'extract here' option.